-Bright light is one such variety that you’d be more than happy to grow in your garden.
+Bright light is one such variety you’d be more than happy to grow in your garden.

 12. Beans (Phaseolus vulgaris)

-The common options that you have while planting beans are either pole beans or bush beans.
-The right time to plant bean seeds is right after the soil has warmed a little after the frost season.
+The common options you have while planting beans are either pole or bush beans.
+The right time to plant bean seeds is after the soil has warmed a little after the frost season.

 While pole beans should be grown at least six inches apart, bush beans will do with three to four inches of distancing.

 You may need a trellis to prevent the beans from spreading here and there erratically.